 Following his doctorate, Meredith is invited to take a research fellowship at Cranfield College (now Cranfield School of Management) to continue his study of older workers in industry.
 As part of his work, he goes into over a hundred companies, studying how work patterns change with age.

-Meredith meets Eunice, who is reading psychology at Girton College.
-A year later, the two are married.
-Shortly afterwards, Meredith begins studying for his PhD, focusing on the Psychology of Ageing in Industry.
+Meredith marries Eunice and begins studying for his PhD, focusing on the Psychology of Ageing in Industry.

 Meredith begins studying Classics at Clare College, Cambridge and later changes to Psychology.